This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain when you touch or put weight on your ankle

-may include a supportive device, such as a brace, cast, or splint.
-These devices limit movement and protect your joint.
-You may also need to use crutches to decrease your pain as you move around.
-Treatment may also include pain medicine, physical therapy, or surgery if the ligament does not heal.
+- Use support devices, such as a brace, cast, or splint, may be needed to limit your movement and protect your joint.
+You may need to use crutches to decrease your pain as you move around.

-- Compression of an elastic bandage provides support and helps decrease swelling and movement so your joint can heal.
+- Compress your ankle.
 Ask if you should wrap an elastic bandage around your injured ligament.
+An elastic bandage provides support and helps decrease swelling and movement so your joint can heal.
 Wear as long as directed.

 Prevent another ankle sprain:

-- Return to your usual activities as directed.
+- Let your ankle heal.
+Find out how long your ligament needs to heal.
+Do not do any physical activity until your healthcare provider says it is okay.
 If you start activity too soon, you may develop a more serious injury.

 - Always warm up and stretch before you exercise or play sports.